 TIME AND PLACE

 Date(s) of Involvement: Time:

 From to

 Number of days / weeks:

 Venue / room(s): Agency arrival time:

+venue / room(o). rigerio, arrivar time.

 Room Layout: Agency to be greeted by:

 Equipment required to be provided by the school: Session plans:

 Attached: yes / no

+Attached. yes / 110

 To be forwarded to:

-PEOPLE
+PEC I DPLE

 School: Agency name:

 Contact details: Specialism:

 School address: Agency address:

+Johnson dudi ess.
+Agency address.

 Tel No: Tel No:

 E-mail: E-mail:

-L-111dil.

 Child protection teacher: Agency contact:

+erina protection teacher.
+Agency contact.

 Learning mentor / other contact: Other Contact:

 Teachers to be involved: Do parents/carers need to be consulted before

-the session? yes / no
+reachers to be involved. the session? yes / no

+, .

 Have disclosure / confidentiality procedures Is the school satisfied with the agencies DBS /

 been discussed? yes / no liability arrangements? yes / no

 Other policies for consideration:

-Number of numiles

 Number of pupils: Learning needs:

 Key Stage: Other / individual needs:

-iner staget
+Voor Croup.

 Year Group:

 Intended learning outcomes: What has been taught previously?

+interioral rearring outcomes. what has been taught previously.

 How will the work be continued?

 How will skills and progress be assessed?
 Who will be present?

-1
+I .

 How will they support the session?

 How does the work support the CPD of teachers e.g. team teaching?
 Do staff require / want any additional training? yes / no

-How will the effectiveness of the session be Which routes for referral, procedures and

-evaluated by pupils? services will pupils be signposted to?
+How will the effectiveness of the session be evaluated by pupils?
+Which routes for referral, procedures and services will pupils be signposted to?

 How will the effectiveness of the session be evaluated by adults?

 AGREEMENTS

-Have any expenses been agreed to? yes / no
+Have any expenses been agreed to?

+yes / no

 Checklist completed by:

 Designation:

 Date:

 Meeting carried out: in person / by phone / other (please circle)